 Regardless of whether you choose hot chocolate or hot cocoa, the way you consume it can make a big difference.Â

-Creating a mindful bedtime ritual can be beneficial for sleep.
+Creating a mindful bedtime ritual can be beneficial for relaxation.
 Take the time to truly savor your warm drink, without distractions.
 Put away your phone and focus on the warmth, the comforting aroma, and the taste.Â

 This mindful approach can help signal to your body that it's time to wind down.